 - If the subcontractor isn’t registered for the CIS: 30% deduction

-This means that subcontractors registered under the CIS can claim a refund if they believe they’ve paid too much National Insurance or tax.
-If that sounds like you, here’s how to go about claiming your CIS tax refund:
+This means that subcontractors registered under the CIS can claim a refund if the deductions they have suffered is greater than the National Insurance or Income tax due.
+If that sounds like you, here’s how to go about claiming your CIS deductions refund:

 The CIS covers most construction projects involving a permanent or temporary building or structure, or civil engineering works (like roads and bridges), but be aware that some jobs are exempt from the CIS, including carpet fitting, providing scaffolding hire (but no labour), surveying properties and delivering building materials.